 Telemedicine is quickly becoming an emerging trend in the group benefits industry for a few reasons:

-- It provides remote access.
-Telemedicine allows access to healthcare services from almost anywhere, bringing a greater level of access to care and more convenience for the user.
+- Improves accessibility.
+The remote service delivery allows access to healthcare services from almost anywhere.
+This brings a higher level of access to care and more convenience for the user.

-- It costs less.
-A virtual visit will generally cost less than an in-person visit, especially when you factor in additional time spent driving to and from the Doctor’s office and money spent on gas.
+- Costs less.
+A virtual visit will generally cost less than an in-person visit.
+Especially when you factor in additional time spent driving to and from the Doctor’s office and money spent on gas.

-- It’s faster.
-In a country like Canada, which has one of the longest wait times to see a Doctor in the world, it’s far quicker to whip out your phone and use a telemedicine service for a consultation than it would be to sit in a waiting room.
+- Faster access to services.
+In a country like Canada, which has one of the longest wait times to see a Doctor in the world, it’s far quicker to whip out your phone and use a virtual care for a consultation than it would be to sit in a waiting room.

-Quick note – Although telemedicine provides these benefits, these services are generally considered to work best as a compliment to in-person care, rather than a replacement entirely.
-Telemedicine shouldn’t be putting Doctors out of jobs, but improving their ability to interact with and treat their patients!
+Quick note – Although telemedicine provides these benefits, these services work best as a complement to in-person care, rather than a replacement entirely.
+It shouldn’t be putting Doctors out of jobs, but improving their ability to interact with and treat their patients!
 As Tim Clarke, President of tc Health Consulting Inc., said on our recent webinar:

-Telemedicine allows continuous care to a patient by monitoring their progress, provide additional information and even recommendations between face-to-face visits.
+Telemedicine allows continuous care to a patient by monitoring progress and providing additional information.

 Telemedicine in Canada

-While the telemedicine industry is still new, and uptake in Canada is slower than originally thought, we don’t anticipate it going anywhere (quite the opposite, in fact).
-Questions remain as to exactly who or what will be responsible for the costs associated with telemedicine in the future.
+While the virtual care industry is still new, and uptake in Canada is slower than originally thought, we don’t anticipate it going anywhere (quite the opposite, in fact).
+Questions remain as to exactly who or what will be responsible for the costs in the future.

-Telemedicine is not currently covered by most provincial health plans in Canada (with the exception of British Columbia), and it’s not clear whether the onus for telemedicine will go to employers, Insurers or the government.
-On a recent webinar, we polled our Advisors audience to get their opinion on where they thought telemedicine would be in five years as it relates to employer benefits.
+It’s unclear whether the responsibility for providing access to these services falls on employers, Insurers, or the government.
+Advisors share their opinion on where telemedicine will be in five years as it relates to employee benefits.
 Here’s what they said:

-As you can see, telemedicine is still in its infancy and it’s difficult to predict what kind of effect it will have on healthcare in Canada, but one thing is certain – it will have an effect.
+As you can see, telemedicine is still in its infancy.
+It’s not easy to predict what kind of effect it will have on healthcare in Canada, but one thing is sure: it will have an impact.